jazad136/react-udemy-samplefuncsclasses/README.md

 - React Dom 16.6.3
 - React Scripts 3.0.1

+### Some components
+The built in Date time module.
 ### `npm start`

 This command will start this project to test it out.

 This project was bootstrapped with [Create React App]